Complete Sample Social Studies Issue 2 SRQ

 (E) As a result, immigrants feel that their religious and cultural identities are respected as they work towards identifying with Singapore national identity.
-This policy helps them integrate into Singapore as their own identity is not threatened.
+This policy helps them integrate into Singapore as their identity is not threatened.

 (E) However, the presence of immigrants makes Singaporeans feel that their jobs have been threatened.
-Some Singaporeans also blame immigrants for causes inflation and overcrowding of public infrastructure like transport.
+Some Singaporeans also blame immigrants for causing inflation and overcrowding of public infrastructure like transport.
 Some also think that the Singapore identity has also weakened.

 (L) Hence, an integration policy for immigrants brings about advantages and disadvantages.